zkFold/zkfold-cardano/e2e-test/rollup/README.md

 # Rollup scripts

-These scripts implement a prototype rollup process.
+These scripts implement a prototype *rollup loop*.

 ## Instructions